tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 Moving back upstairs, I peeked into Alfie’s room.
 He was sat upright in his crib, watching me plainly, curiously.
 He had never sat up before then.
 And I had a nasty realisation settle in my gut.

-It knew.
+It knew...
 It knew that I knew.
 Like Sarah knew.

 I closed myself in my bedroom again and blocked the door, remaining hidden away until the sun rose the next day.
 Alfie started crying at some point but after a while he realised I wasn’t coming and stopped, remaining silent for the rest of the night.